Detection of photon-level signals embedded in sunlight with an atomic photodetector: Experimental results

 Let us consider a communication scenario where information is transmitted between a sender (bit $X=0,1$), for example a satellite, and a receiver on Earth (bit $Y=0,1$) in the presence of sunlight background.
 In information theory, the amount of received information over a classical noisy communication channel can be quantified using Shannon's channel capacity \cite{Shannon1948} that maximizes, over the input probability distribution $q=p(x=1)$, the mutual information $I(X;Y)$ between the sent and received information

 where the mutual information is

-We calculate Eq. (\ref{eq:channel_capacity}) using the probability of detecting signal photons $p_s=p(y=1|x=1)=N_2$, and the probability of detecting background photons $p_b=p(y=1|x=0)=N_2^\text{background}$. \autoref{fig:channel_capacity} shows the channel capacity.
-For instance, a channel capacity of 0.5 bits/use is obtained for 150 probe photons in 10 ms in 1 nW of sunlight, where error correction codes via redundancy can be applied for transmitting information \cite{Shannon1948}.
+We calculate Eq. (\ref{eq:channel_capacity}) using the probability of detecting signal photons $p_s=p(y=1|x=1)=N_2$, and the probability of detecting background photons $p_b=p(y=1|x=0)=N_2^\text{background}$. {In this way, the channel capacity can be calculated as bits per symbol, where the symbol corresponds to the presence (absence) of probe photons for X=1 (X=0)}. \autoref{fig:channel_capacity} shows the correspondent channel capacity.
+For instance, a channel capacity of 0.5 bits/{symbol} is obtained for 150 probe photons in 10 ms in 1 nW of sunlight. {For those parameters, it represents half of the maximum possible information per channel use,} where error correction codes via redundancy {are typically applied} for transmitting information \cite{Shannon1948}.
 This motivates the use of an atomic photodetector for low-light detection in broadband background.